 There is a panel of BVA-appointed neurologists and radiologists who will review the MRI scans.
-The MRI scans are assessed by two scrutineers who will make the final decision.
+The MRI scans are assessed by two scrutineers who will agree the grading.
 The anticipated turnaround time is about four weeks.
 There is an appeals procedure.